ordina-jworks/ordina-jworks.github.io/_posts/2019-02-21-streaming-traffic-data.md

 ### Twitter

 It was first created at [Twitter](https://twitter.com/){:target="_blank" rel="noopener noreferrer"} who open sourced it as an Apache [Project](http://storm.apache.org/){:target="_blank" rel="noopener noreferrer"}.
-One of the first streaming frameworks which got widely adopted.
+One of the first streaming frameworks that got widely adopted.

 ### Spouts & Bolts